網頁圖片

 S. B. No. 268.
 A bill to amend and re-enact section 525 of the Code of Virginia, as heretofore amended, in relation to transfer fees; which was taken up and referred to the Committee for Courts of Justice.

 S. B. No. 152.
-A bill authorizing the councils of the cities of this Commonwealth having, by the last United States census, a popu lation in excess of 65,000 inhabitants and less than 100,000 inhabitants to establish, erect, construct and maintain armory buildings and stables and other buildings necessary and convenient thereto and to ratify and confirm the establishment, erection and construction of armory buildings and other structures necessary thereto, heretofore made by the council of any said city; was taken up and, on motion of MR. MATHEWS, was indefinitely postponed.
+A bill authorizing the councils of the cities of this Commonwealth having, by the last United States census, a popu lation in excess of 65,000 inhabitants and less than 100,000 inhabitants to establish, erect, construct and maintain armory buildings and stables and other buildings necessary and convenient thereto and to ratify and confirm the establishment, erection and construction of armory buildings and other structures necessary thereto, heretofore made by the council of any said city; was taken up and, on motion. of MR. MATHEWS, was indefinitely postponed.

 S. B. No. 110.
 A bill to amend and re-enact section 4 of an act entitled an act for the protection of sheep in Rockingham county, approved January 30, 1894, as amended by an act approved March 4.
-1916; was taken up, read the third time and passed with its title by the following vote-aves, 21; noes, 0.
+1916; was taken up, read the third time and passed with its title by the following vote-ayes, 21; noes, 0.

 Senators who voted are: